xfdingustc/cwac-camera/README.markdown

 once the picture or video is completed, but more work is needed to try to prevent this in the first place, or at least mask it a bit better for photos.

+6. Switching between cameras (e.g., rear-facing to front-facing) on the Nexus S ("crespo") does not work, resulting in a crash.

 Tested Devices
 --------------
 - Galaxy Nexus
 - Nexus 4
 - Nexus 7
+- Nexus 10
 - Nexus One
-- Nexus 10
+- Nexus S
+- Motorola RAZR i
 - Samsung Galaxy S3
-- Motorola RAZR i

 Dependencies
 ------------